-2. Add fabric for the ceremony
+Add Fabric for the Ceremony

 If your mother thinks there's too much skin showing for your wedding ceremony in your favorite gown, consider adding some kind of topper for the actual ceremony.
-Depending on the time of year, it can be a stylist fashion statement—a winter bride can be stunning in a cropped fur coat, and there are some elegant lace shrugs that could be quite an accent for a strapless gown.
+Depending on the time of year, it can be a stylish fashion statement—a winter bride can be stunning in a cropped fur coat, and there are some elegant lace shrugs that could be quite an accent for a strapless gown.

 Identify the biggest problem your mother has with the dress, and see if it's something you can slightly alter to make her happy.
 A good seamstress can tweak a gown, and sometimes even use the fabric she cut off when she hemmed it for you.
-More than one of my clients has added lace to the back of her gown to cover a lower back tattoo (in one case, the mother of the bride demanded her daughter's "tramp stamp" be covered if she was going to pay for the dress).
-She said she didn't want the tattoo to be visible in the ceremony photos, so the bridal shop agreed to make the alteration.
+More than one of my clients has added lace to the back of her gown to cover a lower back tattoo.
+In one case, the mother of the bride demanded her daughter's "tramp stamp" be covered if she was going to pay for the dress.
+She just didn't want the tattoo to be visible in the ceremony photos, so the bridal shop agreed to make the alteration.
 The bride agreed as long as the lace panel was removable, so she could show off her body art at the reception.
 In the end, everybody was satisfied, if not completely thrilled.